 Delaying Fiscal Reform is Costly, Annual Treasury Report Warns

-In the recent Financial Report of the United States Government for fiscal year 2023, the Department of the Treasury projects that debt as a percentage of GDP will grow to more than five times the size of the U.S. economy in the next 75 years.
-The report provides a comprehensive view of the federal government's finances and illuminates the nation’s long-term unsustainable fiscal outlook.
+In the recent Financial Report of the United States Government for fiscal year 2024, the Department of the Treasury projects that debt as a percentage of gross domestic product (GDP) will grow to more than five times the size of the U.S. economy in the next 75 years.
+The report provides a comprehensive view of the federal government's finances and illuminates the nation’s unsustainable long-term fiscal outlook.

 The two main findings related to the nation’s fiscal trajectory are:

-- Delaying fiscal policy reform is costly – requiring a larger adjustment to government spending and revenues than if reform is enacted in 2024.
+- Delaying fiscal policy reform is costly – requiring larger adjustments to government spending and revenues than if reform is enacted in 2025.

 Why Is Our Current Fiscal Path Unsustainable?